 - Chlamydia: Chlamydia may cause an increased risk of miscarriage and preterm delivery.
 Newborns who are exposed can get severe eye infections and pneumonia

 - Syphilis: Syphilis is most often diagnosed with a blood test, although a syphilitic skin lesion can also be tested.
 Syphilis is easily passed on to your unborn child.
 It is likely to cause a very serious infection to your baby that can be fatal.
 The infants are often premature.
 Untreated infants that survive tend to develop problems in multiple organs, including the brain, eyes, ears, heart, skin, teeth, and bones.

 - Hepatitis B: Hepatitis B is a liver infection caused by the hepatitis B virus.
-If a pregnant woman is infected with hepatitis B, she can transmit the infection to her baby through the placenta.
-Also, her newborn can become infected.
-In addition, women with hepatitis B are more likely to have a premature delivery.
+If a pregnant woman is infected with hepatitis B, she can transmit the infection to her baby through the placenta about 40% of the time.
+An infected newborn can become a lifelong carrier of hepatitis B leading to liver disease and even death.
 Luckily, early screening and the more widespread use of the hepatitis B vaccine can prevent infection.

 - Trichomoniasis: Trichomoniasis is an infection that can cause yellow-green vaginal discharge and pain with sex or when emptying the bladder.
 It can increase the risk of having a preterm baby.
 Rarely, the new baby can get the infection during delivery and have a vaginal discharge after birth.